adityaathalye/shite/README.md

   away (assuming nothing broke of course).
 - Edit files the usual way, as explained in

-## Debug flags
+## Environment Variables and Debug flags

 These flags alter the behaviour of the system.

-- Setting `SHITE_DEBUG` to "debug" will suppress browser hotreload.
+- Setting `SHITE_HOTRELOAD` to "yesplease" will run the event system in "monitor" mode, which in turn drives hotreload behaviour.
+Setting it to "debug" will suppress browser hotreload.
 Commands will be generated, but streamed to stdout instead of being executed.
 - Setting `SHITE_DEBUG_TEMPLATES` to "debug" will cause templates to be sourced first, before publishing any templated source content.